eclipse-iofog/iofog.org/content/docs/2.0.0/reference-iofogctl/reference-kinds.md

   config: ~/.kube/config
 ```

-To learn more about KubernetesControlPlane, please see [Iofogctl Platform YAML Specification](content/docs/2.0.0/reference-iofogctl/reference-control-plane.md).
+To learn more about KubernetesControlPlane, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#kubernetes-control-plane).

 ### LocalControlPlane

-The Remote Control Plane component specifies all the resources required to deploy the ioFog Control Plane on a set of local hosts.
+The Local Control Plane component specifies all the resources required to deploy the ioFog Control Plane locally as a docker container

 ```yaml
 apiVersion: iofog.org/v2